-Classroom teachers interested in participating in next year’s Young Filmmakers Academy should contact Jane Freeman at 434-823-4221 or email@example.com.
+Classroom teachers interested in participating in Young Filmmakers Academy should contact Jane Freeman at 434-823-4221 or email@example.com.
 Available spaces will be awarded first come, first serve.

-The Virginia Film Festival’s 2013 Community Outreach and Education Program was generously supported by the Bama Works Fund of Dave Matthews Band in the Charlottesville Area Community Foundation (CACF).
+The Virginia Film Festival’s 2014 Community Outreach and Education Program is generously supported by the Bama Works Fund of Dave Matthews Band in the Charlottesville Area Community Foundation (CACF).

-Complete your film by Monday, October 1.
-Your teacher will take it from there and we’ll see you at the movies on November 9!
+Complete your film by Wednesday, October 1.
+Your teacher will take it from there and we’ll see you at the silver screen on November 8!